Milles98/CarSimulator/README.md

 #### Single Responsibility Principle (SRP):

-* Each service class (MainMenuService, RandomUserService, CarService, etc.) has a single responsibility.
+* Each service class (FuelService, RandomUserService, DirectionService, etc.) has a single responsibility.

-* The ActionMenu and MainMenu classes handle user interactions and delegate tasks to respective services.
+* The DriverInteractionMenu and MainMenu classes handle user interactions and delegate tasks to respective services.

 #### Open/Closed Principle (OCP):